lubomyrV/webMapServ/README.md

 # webMapServ
-A simple web app that displays visitor’s geolocation on a map of the world (OpenStreetMap).
+A web app that displays visitors geolocation on a map of the world (OpenStreetMap).

 Written on Java with Spring Boot framework, API integration for IP addresses location, and SQLite as a database.

-Following tools is needed:
+Following tools are needed:

 1) JRE,JDK v.8